mayaabdalla41/SE-NOTES/README.md

 # SOFTWARE ENGINEERING DS NOTES
-Notes from 9/28/22
+##Notes from 9/28/22
 Software Engineering DS NOTES 9/28/22
-- Markdown is text with code marked in, can mark what is code, yet making it separate from the word format *can make bullet points and insert pictures by certain markdown code
+- Markdown is text with code marked in, can mark what is code, yet making it separate from the word format ⋅⋅*can make bullet points and insert pictures by certain markdown code
 - Python is a language, no complier, reads text out of file as code directly, interpreter so we can edit it and run it then it prints it out with return values
 - Printer command works!
 - Type